-After our Plein Air Convention in Tucson, AZ we asked attendees to tell us five things they learned during the trip.
-Here’s what they said.
+We’ve asked past attendees to tell us five things they learned during their PACE trip.
+Here’s what they said:

 - From Matt Smith…..once the design is fixed form is everything and paint texture creates a reality on the surface.